 • Overdose potential: Multiple trace metal solutions present a risk of overdosage when the need for one trace element is appreciably higher than for others in the formulation; utilization of individual trace metal solutions may be needed.

-Periodically monitor plasma zinc, copper, manganese, chromium and selenium, with more frequent monitoring in patients receiving more than the usual dose.
+Periodically monitor plasma zinc, copper, manganese, chromium and selenium, with more frequent monitoring in patients receiving more than the usual dose or long-term therapy.

 Refer to individual elements for requirements in pregnancy.